 - Use coasters and cutting boards when preparing food.

 Like stone, wood is prone to soaking up dirt and stains.
-Use an oil coating to provide protection, avoid drying out, and add a shine.
+Use an oil coating to provide protection, avoid drying out, and add shine.

 - Using a cloth, wipe the countertop down with mineral oil.